-Never would one expect to see Macbeth at the Longacre Theater tickets starring Daniel Craig on discount sites.
+Nobody would expect to see Macbeth at the Longacre Theater tickets starring Daniel Craig on discount sites.
 A limited engagement play, what possibly would prevent it from selling out?
 Many patrons paid over $500 to see it, securing seats months in advance.

 Thornton shares with us that King James commissioned a play about witches in 1606, having dreamt about the beheading of Queen Mary of Scotts and boats capsizing, all the result of witch activity.
-Witches become a reoccurring motif throughout the King’s life.
-Shakespeare wrote this play during a pandemic along with King Lear, and Antony and Cleopatra, all in one year.
+Witches become a recurring motif throughout the King’s life.
+Shakespeare wrote this play during a pandemic along with King Lear, Antony, and Cleopatra in one year.
 Thornton states all he did for a year during the pandemic was “wheel around his apartment.”

 The three witches are a prophecy about how the Macbeth production will turn out.

 There are endless interpretations, from Nurses to Halloween variants.
 The witch’s lines are the only pure iambic pentameter in the whole poem/play and are highly anticipated.
 How the witches are portrayed foreshadows the director’s interpretation and unique take on the production.